WallStreetMojo

 6. Gives job security and job satisfaction to employees;

-7. Defensive companies are less volatile in nature.
+7. Defensive companies are less volatile.

 Disadvantages